raabyau/tangerine/README.md

 # Tangerine

-<p>Tangerine is a chatbot written in python using the Django web framework.</p>
+Tangerine is a chatbot written in python using the Django web framework.

 ![alt text](https://github.com/raabyau/tangerine/blob/master/screenshot.png)